cybertraining-dsc/fa20-523-349/project/project.md

 If we assume that the speed of the car within each section does not change, then the position of the car at time T can be calculated as follows:
 LapDistance(T) \approx L \frac{T-T_1}{T_2 - T_1} .
 T_1 and T_2 are the start and end time of the current section.
 L=2.5 miles is the length of the section.

+The preprocessing mainly includes 3 operations.
+1. Stream data interpolation.
+In order to expand the training data set, we used interpolation to convert ordinary race records into a time series of car positions.
+2. Data normalization, scale the input data to the range of -1 to 1.
+3. Data sorting.
+Due to the symmetry of the input data, that is, any data exchanged between two cars can still get a legal data set.
+Therefore, a model with more parameters is required to learn this symmetry.
+In order to avoid unnecessary complexity, we sort the data according to the position of the car.
+That is, the data of the current leading car is placed in the first column, the data of the currently ranked second car is placed in the second column, and so on.
+This helps to compress the model and improve performance.

 ### Feature selection